Tunnel warfare: Sino-Japanese War

 The term tunnel war or tunnel warfare (地道战) was first used for the guerrilla tactic employed by the Chinese in the Second Sino-Japanese War.
 The tunnel systems were fast and easy to construct and enabled a small force to successfully fight superior enemies.
 One particular tunnel network called the "Ranzhuang tunnel" evolved in the course of resisting Japanese counterinsurgency operations in Hebei.
 Particularly, the Chinese Communist forces or local peasant resistance used tunnel war tactics against the Japanese (and later the Kuomintang during Chinese Civil War).
 The tunnels were dug beneath the earth to cover the battlefield with numerous hidden gun holes to make a surprise attack.
 Entrances usually were hidden beneath a straw mat inside a house, or down a well.
 This allowed for flexible manoeuvers or exits.

 The main disadvantage of tunnel war was that usually the Japanese could fill the holes or pour water in to suffocate the soldiers inside the tunnels.
 This proved to be a major problem but was later solved by installing filters that would consume the water and poisonous gases.
 It is said that there were even women and children who voluntarily fought in the tunnels.

 The movie Tunnel War, which is based on the stories about fighting Japanese in tunnels, made tunnel warfare well known in China.
 More films were soon produced and adapted in the same setting.

 After the war, the Ranzhuang tunnel site became a key heritage preservation unit promoting patriotism and national defense education.
-It attracted tens of thousands of visitors each year.
+Being a famous war tourism site in China, it attracted tens of thousands of visitors each year.
 Most of the villagers were working in tourism service industry, an industry worth US$700,000 each year.

-Pacific War
+US–Japan War

 The first to copy tunnel warfare were the Japanese themselves.
 In the battles of the Western Pacific, they would maximize their capabilities by establishing a strong point defense, using cave warfare.
 The first encounter of the US Marines with this new tactic was the island of Peleliu.
 The invading marines suffered twice as many casualties as on Tarawa, where the old Japanese tactic of defending the beach had been employed.
 The pinnacle of this form of defense, however, can be found on Iwo Jima, where the Japanese engineered the whole Mount Suribachi with many tunnels leading to defensive emplacements, or exits for quick counterattacks.
 Tunnel warfare by the Japanese forced the US Marines to adopt the "blowtorch and corkscrew" tactics to systematically flush out the Japanese defenders, one cave at a time.